 Also known as a slipped disk or a pinched nerve, sciatica is an ally of the lumbar herniated disc.

 Lumbar Spinal Stenosis, commonly due to a narrowing of the spinal canal, is another medical condition that could earn you sciatica pain.
-Lumbar spinal stenosis is related to natural aging in the spine and is relatively common in adults over the age 60.
+Lumbar spinal stenosis is related to natural aging in the spine and is relatively common in adults